 Step 5: Mark the Impression

-If the hearing aid is an In-the-Ear (ITE) or In-the-Canal (ITC) type and is equipped with a directional microphone, mark a horizontal line on the impression’s surface.
-This marking will help the manufacturer align the two ports on the same horizontal plane, optimizing frontal directivity.
+If the hearing aid is ITE or ITC type and has directional, write a horizontal line on the surface of the impression.
+This marking will assist the manufacturer in already getting both ports on the same horizontal plane to maximize frontal directivity.

 Step 6: Wait